Anna Pavlovna of Russia, Queen of the Netherlands

 © Unofficial Royalty 2014

-Born on January 18, 1795, at the sumptuous Gatchina Palace just south of St. Petersburg, Russia, Grand Duchess Anna Pavlovna was the eighth of the ten children and youngest daughter of Paul I, Emperor of All Russia and his second wife, Sophie Dorothea of Württemberg.
+Born on January 18, 1795, at the sumptuous Gatchina Palace just south of St. Petersburg, Russia, Grand Duchess Anna Pavlovna was the eighth of the ten children and youngest daughter of Paul I, Emperor of All Russia and his second wife Sophie Dorothea of Württemberg.

 Anna had nine siblings:

 Like her siblings, Anna received an excellent education in the arts, mathematics, foreign languages, and sciences.
 Once Anna hit adolescence, stiff competition began for her hand in marriage.
-She was considered as a possible wife for both Napoleon I of France and of the future William IV of the United Kingdom, but Anna’s family rejected them as being unsuitable.
+She was considered as a possible wife for both Napoleon I of France and the future William IV of the United Kingdom, but Anna’s family rejected them as being unsuitable.
 Anna was instead engaged to the future King Willem II of the Netherlands, then Prince of Orange.
 The marriage had been arranged by Anna’s brother and sister, Emperor Alexander I and Catherine, Queen of Württemberg.
 Willem and Anna married at the Grand Church of the Winter Palace in St. Petersburg, Russia on February 21, 1816.
 With no pressing need to immediately return to the Netherlands, the couple spent about a year living in Russia after their marriage.

 Anna and Willem had five children: